 The 26-week training programme was designed to provide the participants with an industry-recognised qualification (a LANTRA Drystone Wall Apprenticeship).
 The Council’s ETU recruited eight trainees, and assisted them in gaining the Falkirk Employability Award.
 Where appropriate, the ETU will signpost opportunities to progress onto a Traditional Skills Apprenticeship.
 So far 6 of the trainees who completed the course have moved on to further apprenticeships, or employment within the Council (one trainee left during the project as they had also found employment).

-The dyke was completed in 2016, and was met with very positive feedback from passers-by and locals.
-Below are pictures of the dyke under construction, as well as in it's finished form, and with the year-marker included.
-100 metres of the dyke were constructed.
+The dyke was completed in 2016 and was met with very positive feedback from passers-by and locals.
+Below are pictures of the dyke under construction, as well as in its finished form, and with the year-marker included.
+100 metres of dyke were constructed.

-Aside from the obvious benefit this project had for the trainees, the drystone dyke visually improves the area, (already a spot of historical interest due to the nearby Kinneil House and Museum, James Watt's Cottage and Roman fortlet) as direct feedback from the public can attest to, as well as providing a better habitat for small animals and birds, so also has the benefit of helping local wildlife.
+Aside from the obvious benefit this project had for the trainees, the drystone dyke visually improved the area (already a spot of historical interest due to the nearby Kinneil House and Museum, James Watt's Cottage and Roman fortlet), as direct feedback from the public can attest to.
+It also provides better habitat for small animals and birds, so also has the benefit of helping local wildlife.
 Falkirk Council will continue to monitor and - if necessary - repair the drystone dyke to ensure it remains in place for years to come.
 A full report on this project can be seen below.